-This analysis evaluates preventive policies by focusing on the spatial arrangement of an agricultural landscape to reduce the of spread of invaders.
-However, landscape spatial patterns also influence control policies to limit the damages from widespread invasions once they have occurred.
-For example, Epanchin-Niell et al. (2010) illustrate for the case of yellow starthistle (Centaurea solstitialis) that greater number and types of management units in a landscape reduce managers’ incentives to control invasions.
-In those cases, reciprocal externalities pose the main challenge for landscape invasive species control, as coordination efforts are required because each manager’s control decisions affect the of spread to the neighbouring lands, and consequently the neighbours’ damages and control costs.
-Potapov and Lewis (2008) show that if the landscape has clusters of highly connected invasible habitats, it is optimal to allocate control resources so that invasion between the clusters is minimized.
-Once a cluster has several invaded habitats, it is better abandon the cluster and invest the resources in preventing other clusters to become invaded.
-Therefore, a potential extension of our analysis is to study the relationship between preventive and control approaches to landscape management to reduce invasion success.
-Such a landscape approach fits in well with current thinking about obtaining greater environmental gains from the management of the agricultural landscape (e.g. Di Falco et al., 2010; Kremen and Miles 2012; Steward et al. 2014).
+This analysis has evaluated preventive policies by focusing on the spatial arrangement of an agricultural landscape to reduce the probability of spread of invaders.
+However, institutional aspects such as the size of farm holdings, although related to this study, have been ignored.
+The increase in size of farms has further implications for managing the risks of invasion, since the incentive of each farm owner to control is affected by the probability of reinvasion from uncontrolled neighbouring infestations.
+Therefore the smaller the size of each holding within the invasive’s potential range, the higher the number of agents involved.
+In those circumstances, the need for incentives and institutions in shaping a coordinated response to invasions (Epanchin-Niell et al., 2010; Epanchin-Niell and Wilen 2014), and an understanding on the social dissemination of control strategies (Rebaudo and Dangles, 2013; Carrasco et al. 2012) is key for successful pest management.
+Nevertheless, our results reinforce the existing literature on the creation of barrier zones along the growing edge of an invasion (Sharov and Liebhold 1998; Sharov 2004) where those zones consist of unsuitable habitats for invasive species establishment.
+Potapov and Lewis (2008) show that if the landscape has clusters of highly connected invasible habitats, once several patches in a cluster are invaded, it is optimal to allocate resources to prevent the spread to other clusters.
+The spatial allocation of non-susceptible habitats (barrier zones) to limit the invasion spread across the landscape can be interpreted as similar to the interspersion of fallow fields between croplands studied here.

+The landscape approach taken in this paper fits in well with current thinking about obtaining greater environmental gains from the management of the agricultural landscape (e.g. Di Falco et al., 2010; Kremen and Miles 2012; Steward et al. 2014).
 Pretty (1997) was one of the earlier adopters of the sustainable intensification concept which relies on the ‘‘integrated use of a wide range of technologies to manage pests, nutrients, soil and water”.
 The outline agreement of reforms to the EU Common Agricultural Policy (CAP) post 2014 include greening measures such as crop diversification, ecological set-aside, and preservation of permanent grassland and green cover.
-The crop diversification measure, aimed at improvement of the resilience of soil and ecosystems, might also be expected to, at the margin, increase the distance between fields of the same crop and thus potentially reduce pest pressure depending on the spread characteristics.
+The crop diversification measure, aimed at improving the resilience of soil and ecosystems, might also be expected to, at the margin, increase the distance between fields of the same crop and thus potentially reduce pest pressure depending on the spread characteristics.
 Recent reviews of UK biodiversity conservation have emphasised the need to adopt a more integrated landscape-scale approach (e.g. Lawton et al, 2010), and this is now emphasized in policy documents as well (e.g. Defra 2011).
 Our analysis has demonstrated the importance of landscape-scale considerations in determining optimal farm management to prevent invasions of pests or disease.
 However, it has also highlighted the complex and potentially conflicting pressures on farmer decisions caused by interactions between ecological and economic factors at the landscape scale.
-More effective use of landscape-based strategies to reduce the of invasive species depend on a better understanding of the nature of these interactions, and how these vary in relation to different farming systems and dispersal characteristics of invasive species and pathogens.
+More effective use of landscape-based strategies to reduce the probability of invasive species depends on a better understanding of the nature of these interactions, and how they vary in relation to different farming systems and dispersal characteristics of invasive species and pathogens.

 Appendix A: Calculation of the probability of a field being occupied by the pest species